eclipse-tractusx/item-relationship-service/docs/concept/#223-Transfer-to-PCWM/#223-Transfer-to-PCWM.md

 PRs are to be opened directly to eclipse-tractusx/item-relationship-service.
 Eclipse committers can create branches directly in this project.
 External contributors can contribute by forking the eclipse-tractusx/item-relationship-service project and create pull requests from their fork.

-To be clarified:
-- Should the non-committers of the core IRS team still use the catenax-ng/tx-item-relationship-service fork or create their own fork?
+Non-committers of the core IRS team can still use the catenax-ng/tx-item-relationship-service fork but pull requests still have to be opened directly to eclipse-tractusx/item-relationship-service.

-- Should we remove branch protection on catenax-ng/tx-item-relationship-service:main for easy synchronization with the upstream project?
+Branch protection of catenax-ng/tx-item-relationship-service:main will be removed so synchronization with the upstream project can be done by one click.